Nuriddin Davronov

-Nuriddin Amadbekovich Davronov (Нуриддин Давронов; born on 16 January 1991) is a Tajik professional footballer who plays as a midfielder for I-League club Real Kashmir and the Tajikistan national team.
+Nuriddin Amadbekovich Davronov (Нуриддин Давронов; born on 16 January 1991) is a Tajik former professional footballer who played as a midfielder.

 Early life

 Davronov was born in Dushanbe to artists Ahmadbek Davronov and his mother Shirinmoh Niholova.

 Club career

 Earlier career

-Davronov played for the B team of FC Lokomotiv Moscow in 2008.
-After playing one season with Energetik Dushanbe in 2008, he joined FC Istiklol where he played the following 4 seasons having won a number of domestic titles.
+Davronov played for the B team of Lokomotiv Moscow in 2008.
+After playing one season with Energetik Dushanbe in 2008, he joined Istiklol where he played the following four seasons having won a number of domestic titles.

 Sloboda

-During the winter break of the season 2012–13 he joined Serbian club FK Sloboda Užice.
+During the winter break of the 2012–13 season Davronov joined Serbian club Sloboda Užice.
 He made his debut for the Sloboda on March 2, 2013, in a 1–0 win against BSK Borča.

 Dunav Ruse

-In August 2016, Davronov went on trial with Bulgarian side FC Dunav Ruse, going on to sign a one-year contract with the club on 16 August 2016.
+In August 2016, Davronov went on trial with Bulgarian side Dunav Ruse, going on to sign a one-year contract with the club on 16 August 2016.

 Istiklol loan

 On 7 February 2017, Davronov returned to Istiklol on loan, until 31 July 2017.